Navigating U.S. tariffs and

 DKNOR0078COP2100

-De minimis provides for the duty and tax free entry into the U.S. of articles valued at $800 or less that are imported by one person on one day.
+De minimis provides for the duty and tax free entry into the U.S. of articles with a total value of $800 or less that are imported by one person on one day.
 This sometimes means there’s less paperwork needed—but it’s dependent on the country of origin.
-Make sure to check that country’s exemptions before you ship.
-If you ship with a tool like FedEx International Shipping Assist, we’ll help identify what paperwork, duties, and taxes are required.
+Effective May 2, 2025, products of China and Hong Kong are no longer eligible for de minimis treatment for import into the U.S. and will be subject to all applicable duties, taxes, and fees.
+Please make sure to check for customs requirements and exemptions before you ship.
+To help you ship internationally, you can use FedEx Global Trade Manager to help identify what paperwork, harmonized tariff codes, duties, and taxes are required.

 We offer several tools that can help you estimate duties and taxes.